PHC1125/ImplicitAssociationTest/README.md

 ## 📝 Description

-A created from scratch "Recreated Version" of the one made by Harvard.
+A recreated version of the one made by Harvard.

 ## 🎮 Demo